On this page

 Indicators of social connection

-The 2020 Victorian Population Health Survey suggests that while most Boroondara residents feel valued, and connect frequently with family and friends, some are perhaps more at risk of feeling isolated (Figures 4, 5, 6 and 7).
+The 2023 and 2020 Victorian Population Health Survey suggests that while most Boroondara residents feel valued and connect frequently with family and friends, some are more at risk of feeling isolated (Figures 4).

-Column chart which shows that 58% of Boroondara residents report that they definitely feel valued by society, 31% sometimes do and 8% never or rarely do.
-By contrast, 52% of metropolitan Melbourne residents definitely feel valued, 34% sometimes do and 11% never or rarely do.
+Bar chart showing that 50% of Boroondara residents report that they definitely feel valued by society.
+39% sometimes do and 9% never or rarely do.
+47.6% of metropolitan Melbourne residents definitely feel valued, 34.3% sometimes do and 14.7% never or rarely do.

-Figure 4: Most Boroondara residents report that they feel valued by society, but almost one in 10 never or rarely do.
-Data source: 2020 Victorian Population Health Survey, published by the Victorian Agency for Health Information 2023
+Figure 4: Most Boroondara residents report that they definitely feel valued by society and just less than one in 10 never or rarely do.
+Data source: Unpublished 2023 Victorian Population Health Survey by the Victorian Agency for Health Information

-Figure 5: Around one in twenty Boroondara (and metropolitan Melbourne) residents have no close friends or family who they talk to regularly.
-Data source: 2020 Victorian Population Health Survey, published by the Victorian Agency for Health Information 2023
+Figure 5: Just under one in 5 residents of Boroondara have experienced loneliness.
+Data source: Unpublished 2023 Victorian Population Health Survey by the Victorian Agency for Health Information

 Was this page helpful?